mary687/heart_disease_continuation/README.md

 # heart_disease_continuation
-this is the continuation of heart disease project using randomforestclassifier
+this is the continuation of heart disease project using LogisticRegression model